SVL-simulator/runner/docs/README.md

 The Pedestrian Crossing scenario demonstrates a vehicle approaching a crosswalk or turning at an intersection with a crosswalk.
 A pedestrian will enter the crosswalk forcing the ego vehicle to stop and wait for the pedestrian.
 There is a scenario that can be run on the GoMentum map and a similar scenario for the Borregas map.

 To run the Pedestrian Crossing scenario three times on the GoMentum map, navigate to the scenarios directory and type:

-`scenic_lgsvl.sh run -i 3 -m GoMentum gomentum-pedestrian-yield/gomentum-pedestrian-yield.sc`
+$`../scenic_lgsvl.sh run -i 3 -m GoMentum gomentum-pedestrian-yield/gomentum-pedestrian-yield.sc`

 To run the Pedestrian Crossing scenario ten times on the Borregas map, navigate to the scenarios directory and type:

-`scenic_lgsvl.sh run -i 10 -m BorregasAve borregas-intersection/scenic-borregas.py`
+$`../scenic_lgsvl.sh run -i 10 -m BorregasAve borregas-intersection/scenic-borregas.py`

 ### Known issues

 - If the ego vehicle is not placed properly within a driveable lane, Apollo may not correctly drive the vehicle to the requested destination.
 This is a known issue and will be addressed in a future version of the Scenario Runner.
+- After `Initializing Apollo...` appears in the console, there may be one or more `Module <name> is not ready...` messages followed by a `waiting to stabilize` message and a small delay, followed by `Initialized Apollo.` If `waiting to stabilize` does not appear, then the scenario runner script should be restarted; if it happens again then Apollo may need to be restarted.
+- The SanFrancisco HD map is very large and takes a while to parse before the first iteration can begin.